vishwaSoundararajan/flutter_sdk_plugin/README.md

 # fluttersdkplugin

-A new Flutter plugin project.
+A flutter plugin package which will be very useful to communicate with native code from flutter

 ## Getting Started